michaelyshih/Saikyou/README.md

 - Saturday
 	- morning
 	 	- have replicable mesh plates setup and in their proper places
+		- have the default webpage view of zoomed video and details setup
-		- have
+	- afternoon
+		- work on getting the videos to be textured onto the mesh
 - Sunday
+	- morning
+		- have a textured mesh working and be able to replicate it to all mesh plates holding videos
-	-
+	- afternoon
+		- work on raycasting to have the mesh responds to handle click and unhide/ hide the zoomed display
 - Monday
+	- morning
+		- have the zoomed display change depending on where the click happened
-	-
+	- afternoon
+		- have the nav bar working to change camera from one time line to another
 - Tuesday
+	- mornign
+		- have the timeline working to change the camera from one year plane to another year plane.
-	- finishing up, any attempt at bonus should be done here before this point.
+	- finishing up, any attempt at bonus should be done here.
 - Wednesday
+	- morning
+		- final attempts at the bouns
+	- afternoon
-	-make sure everything is hosted and working, confirm with TA and
+		- make sure everything is hosted and working, confirm with TA and
 - Thursday
 	-
 ## Bonus Features (Optional): ##
+-
 - having flip animation for the book meshes
 - having meshs for the music that can play on discs